Gunnvant/text_representation/index.Rmd

 ## Representing text for ML tasks

-Another thing that any numerical representtion of text enables us to do is, in establishing similarity over text.
-This can aid in doing text search and hence in aid in recommendations.
+Numerical representation of text enables us to calculate text similarity.
+This helps in text search and therefore aids in making recommendations.

 The idea is that two similar pieces of text will have similar tfidf representation.